March-mitsuki/white-logger/README.md

 - In development mode, browser logger will print log to console.
 - In production mode, will _NOT_ print to console, but will do diffrently depending on the `targetUrl` or `storage` config.
   - If targetUrl defined, browser logger will post log to given url by use fetch api.
   - If storage defined, browser logger will save log into localStorage with given prefix string.
-Err level will save into `${prefix}/err`, info level will save into `${prefix}/info` ...etc.
   - For more information, please see [this document](docs/browserlogger/index.md).

 # configuration